Manussakis/leeneon/README.md

 ## Why is Leeneon accessible?

-The [WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/) is the document that contains all the instructions for creating accessible content on the web.
+The [WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/) is a document that contains all the instructions for creating accessible content on the web.
 This document is maintained by W3C, the consortium that regulates web standards worldwide.
 WCAG was the guide for designing and developing Leeneon.

 Check out the main features that make Leeneon an accessible website (or very close to it):